 Lifetime transfers: when does property becomes comprised in the estate of an individual?

-Under IHTA84/S3A (2)(a), property (IHTM04030) which becomes comprised in the estate of an individual (IHTM04053) will be a PET (IHTM04057).
+Under IHTA84/S3A (2)(a), property (IHTM04030) which becomes comprised in the estate of an individual (IHTM04053) will be a potentially exempt transfer (PET) (IHTM04057).
 The most obvious example is an outright gift of cash from one individual to another.

 The gift satisfies the condition in IHTA84/S3A (2)(a).
 It is a PET, except so far that it may be an exempt transfer.
 (IHTM04024)

-As B has an interest in possession (IHTM16000) in the trust, the gift satisfies the condition in IHTA84/S3A (2)(a).
+As Joseph has a qualifying interest in possession (IHTM16062) in the trust, the gift satisfies the condition in IHTA84/S3A (2)(a).
 It is a PET, except so far that it may be an exempt transfer.

 Because of this condition, transfers which

 - do not result in the transferee receiving property which becomes comprised in their estate, for example the release of a debt, and

 - are not to individuals, for example, on discretionary trusts or to companies,